 Now is the time to break free from this cage, United in love, wisdom and sage, Soaking in the intelligence of the Mother, Healing our separation to each one and another.

 Mycelium connecting sister and brother, An eternal truth for humankind to uncover, From growing roots of trust and love, A beautiful forest is rising above.

 Received with gratitude on night of the 1st December 2018 at 3:21am during the Holistic Symposium by Le Ciel Foundation in Barcelona, Spain.
 Last verse received with gratitude on 13:50 on 9th Feb 2019 in Sydney, Australia.
 Updated on 17th July, 2019 at 9:38 am in Parau, New Zealand.

-Inspired by the forest root system, Mycelium Dinners build community through trust and love.
+Inspired by the forest root system, Mycelium Dinners is a social art experiment to grow community through trust and love.

 If we agree that this separation is the main hindrance to human progress in harmony with nature, connection would be the antidote.
 This project aims at (re)connecting us to nature, community and ourselves.

 Mycelium Dinners are inspired by the concept of healthy forests ecosystems, especially by the underground symbiotic networks that connect plant roots with nutrients in the soil and life-essential carbon to fungi.
 As science opens our eyes to the beauty of this symbiosis, also called the natural internet, we are asking: what would happen if we try to repair a fragmented human forest?

 The Purpose behind Mycelium Dinners by the Mother Tree host.
 “A Beautiful Forest” poem.
 A local opening ritual designed by the Mother Tree host.